Piyush4567/Employee-management-System/README.md

 Employee Id(Arjun)-e@e.com
 password-123
-To view and complete the task assigned by the employer
+To view and complete the task assigned by the Admin

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.